Encyclopedia: Brockhaus Enzyklopädie

-Encyclopedias in the US
+Encyclopedias in the United States

 In the United States, the 1950s and 1960s saw the introduction of several large popular encyclopedias, often sold on installment plans.
 The best known of these were World Book and Funk and Wagnalls.
 As many as 90% were sold door to door.
 Jack Lynch says in his book You Could Look It Up that encyclopedia salespeople were so common that they became the butt of jokes.
 He describes their sales pitch saying, "They were selling not books but a lifestyle, a future, a promise of social mobility."
 A 1961 World Book ad said, "You are holding your family's future in your hands right now," while showing a feminine hand holding an order form.
+As of the 1990s, two of the most prominent encyclopedias published in the United States were Collier's Encyclopedia and Encyclopedia Americana.

 Digital encyclopedias

 Physical media

 By the late 20th century, encyclopedias were being published on CD-ROMs for use with personal computers.
 This was the usual way computer users accessed encyclopedic knowledge from the 1980s and 1990s.
-Later DVD discs replaced CD-ROMs and from mid-2000s internet encyclopedias became dominant and replaced disc-based software encyclopedias.
+Later, DVD discs replaced CD-ROMs, and by the mid-2000s, internet encyclopedias were dominant and replaced disc-based software encyclopedias.

 CD-ROM encyclopedias were usually a macOS or Microsoft Windows (3.0, 3.1 or 95/98) application on a CD-ROM disc.
 The user would execute the encyclopedia's software program to see a menu that allowed them to start browsing the encyclopedia's articles, and most encyclopedias also supported a way to search the contents of the encyclopedia.
 The article text was usually hyperlinked and also included photographs, audio clips (for example in articles about historical speeches or musical instruments), and video clips.
-In the CD-ROM age the video clips had usually a low resolution, often 160x120 or 320x240 pixels.
+In the CD-ROM age, the video clips usually had a low resolution, often 160x120 or 320x240 pixels.
 Such encyclopedias which made use of photos, audio and video were also called multimedia encyclopedias.
-However, because of the online encyclopedia, CD-ROM encyclopedias have been declared obsolete.

 Microsoft's Encarta, launched in 1993, was a landmark example as it had no printed equivalent.
-Articles were supplemented with video and audio files as well as numerous high-quality images.
-After sixteen years, Microsoft discontinued the Encarta line of products in 2009.
+It featured around 25,000 articles, supplemented with 7,000 high-quality images, 9 hours of audio files, and 30 videos.
+After sixteen years, Microsoft discontinued the Encarta line of products in 2009 with the rise of the Internet.
 Other examples of CD-ROM encyclopedia are Grolier Multimedia Encyclopedia and Britannica.

-Digital encyclopedias enable "Encyclopedia Services" (such as Wikimedia Enterprise) to facilitate programatic access to the content.
+Digital encyclopedias enable "Encyclopedia Services" (such as Wikimedia Enterprise) to facilitate programmatic access to the content.